We encourage all children to have a healthy and nutritional meal at lunchtime and a snack during morning break.

 Free school meals

-Get the latest information about free school meals during the coronavirus pandemic, including the free school meals holiday voucher scheme.
+Get the latest information about the free school meals holiday voucher scheme.

 All children in reception, year 1 and year 2 at state schools in England automatically get free school meals.
 However, parents and guardians are encouraged to apply for free school meals when they enrol their child in school, as this can help their child’s school to attract additional ‘pupil premium‘ funding to support learning.